Category: Uncategorized

 Established 2012

-Tom Elliott was an executive for Slade Gorton & Co, Inc. He was very active in seafood issues in California.
-A native of Lombard, IL, Tom made his mark in the seafood industry by co-founding and running TEMA, a successful commodity seafood import brokerage company in San Francisco.
-He also served as a regional VP and general manager at Slade Gorton.
-He was the president of the California Seafood Institute from 1977 to 1978, and the chairman of the National Fisheries Institute from 1988 to 1989.
-He followed with many years of service on NFI’s board of directors.
+Thomas Elliott served as a regional vice president and general manager for Slade Gorton & Co.
+He started his career in the seafood industry co-founding and running TEMA, Inc., a commodity seafood import brokerage company based in San Francisco, California.
+Mr. Elliott also served as the president of the California Seafood Institute from 1977 to 1978 and later president of the National Fisheries Institute from 1988 to 1989.
+He passed away in 2014.

 Susan B. Chamberlain